shukenmg/DanceRevolutionColab/README.md

 ### Citation
-If you find this work useful for your research, please cite the following paper:
+If you find this work helpful for your research, please kindly consider citing the following paper in your work:
 ```bibtex
 @inproceedings{huang2021,
   title={ Dance Revolution: Long-Term Dance Generation with Music via Curriculum Learning},